Horner – latest: Female colleague ‘set to appeal’ outcome of Red Bull investigation

 Christian Horner – latest: Female colleague ‘set to appeal’ outcome of Red Bull investigation

-Follow all the latest in the saga involving Horner and the Red Bull team after Saturday’s Saudi Arabian Grand Prix
+Follow all the latest in the saga involving F1 team principal Horner and the Red Bull team

 Christian Horner’s female colleague who accused the Red Bull F1 boss of “inappropriate behaviour” is set to appeal the outcome of the internal investigation, according to reports.

 Horner was cleared of any wrongdoing after a month-long probe, conducted by an external lawyer, while the woman who made the allegations was suspended by Red Bull last week.
-She does have a right to appeal, though, and The Sun report that she is set to appeal after changing her legal representation, with the deadline either today or tomorrow.
+She does have a right to appeal, though, and The Sun report that she is set to appeal after changing her legal representation, with the deadline today.

 The team’s long-term motorsport adviser Helmut Marko will now also stay with the team, after talks with Red Bull GmbH chief Oliver Mintzlaff in Jeddah, when initial reports suggested the 80-year-old may be suspended.